Harshsharma836/Intelligent-Media-Player/README.md

 ## Links to the packages and method to install vlc-ctrl

-  This has a detailed procedure for installation of Open CV in Linux
+  This has a detailed procedure for instaling Open CV in Linux
    * http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html